Sven-I-Am/php-order-form/README.md

     * :thumbsup: show error when invalid city
     * :thumbsup: validate zipcode
     * :thumbsup: save zipcode to SESSION
-    * :thumbsup show error when invalid zipcode
+    * :thumbsup: show error when invalid zipcode
-    * :thumbsdown: calculate delivery time
+    * :thumbsup: calculate delivery time
+      * found a way to use actual time instead of 'deliver in x hours' on [stackoverflow](https://stackoverflow.com/questions/1665702/time-calculation-in-php-add-10-hours)
-    * :thumbsdown: add delivery time to confirmation message
+    * :thumbsup: add delivery time to confirmation message
+    * :thumbsdown: keep track of total spent by user (using COOKIE)
+    * :thumbsdown: show the total spent at the bottom of the page
+    * :thumbsdown: try keeping all this code within index.php